SoggyRihno/JComp/README.md

 # Apache Tomcat Server For Java Competitions
-*This repo was created as a storage/backup, code will likely not run on your machine

 ## Summary
 The project is an Apache Tomcat server that hosts a java coding competition.
 It uses a SQLite database to maintain state and manages a unique session for all users.